 The proposed policy includes diagnosis codes for patients with advanced primary cancer.
-Because advanced cancers have usually spread to other parts of the body, the policy should also include diagnosis codes for both primary and secondary neoplasms.
+Because advanced cancers have usually spread to other parts of the body, the policy should also include diagnosis codes for both primary and secondary neoplasms (i.e. metastatic cancer).
 For example, when ovarian cancer is diagnosed it frequently involves the viscera of the pelvis and abdomen, so coverage should also apply to secondary neoplasms of these and other sites.